GekixD/haskell-json/README.md

 ## With no external dependancies (not in the base module)

 Current Issues:
-- No float support in JsonNum
+- No double support in JsonNum
 - No comment support fro JSON files
 - No error logging
 -No escaping suppot for strings